vgarshin/gsom_jhub_deploy/README.md

 Recommended parameters of a cluster are as follows:
 - node group of virtual machines with: 16 vCPU / 64 GB RAM / 96 GB disk space (SSD type recommended) and label `NODETYPE: CPU` for regular CPU based tasks
-- (extra) node group of virtual machines with: 4 vCPU / 16 GB RAM / 96 GB disk space (SSD type recommended) / 1 NVIDIA® Tesla® T4 and label `NODETYPE: GPU` for GPU based tasks
+- (optionally) node group of virtual machines with: 4 vCPU / 16 GB RAM / 96 GB disk space (SSD type recommended) / 1 NVIDIA® Tesla® T4 and label `NODETYPE: GPU` for GPU based tasks

 Note that Yandex Managed Kubernetes does not require master node, but for a node group there should be autoscaling enable with node number up to 10 (recommended).